zendframework/zf2-documentation/docs/languages/en/modules/zend.validator.identical.rst

 -----------------

 Of course ``Zend\Validator\Identical`` can not only validate strings, but also any other variable type like Boolean, Integer, Float, Array or even Objects.
-As already noted Haystack and Value must be identical.
+As already noted Token and Value must be identical.

 .. code-block:: php
    :linenos: